miyannishar/session-context/README.md

 # Server runs on http://localhost:8000
 ```

-The extension defaults to `http://localhost:8000/api`.
-To use a different URL, open the options page and update **Server API URL**.
+By default the extension points to the hosted backend at `https://session-context.onrender.com/api`.
+When running locally, open the options page and set **Server API URL** to `http://localhost:8000/api`.

 ---